-“Of course, my views are somewhat one-sided because, as a baby sleep consultant, I generally only get to meet with families who find that their co-sleeping arrangements are not working or have caused a sleeping accident.
-I am sure that it works for some people but I have not come across any.”
+Hall does admit though that her views are “somewhat one-sided”.
+As a baby sleep consultant, she meet with families when they find that their co-sleeping arrangements are not working, or have caused a sleeping accident.

 The Pain of Stopping

 When the time came to go away on school camp he was so frightened because he had never spent a night away from his mother.
 It took several weeks of him working really hard to overcome his fears but in the end, he did.
-I can’t tell you how good it was to hear that he had a great time at school camp because there were moments when I really didn’t believe he would be going at all.
+I can’t tell you how good it was to hear that he had a great time at school camp.
+There were moments when I really didn’t believe he would be going at all.

-If you do decide to co-sleep all the time or just during daytime naps then it is important for you to follow some basic safety precautions but note, as I said before, I do not recommend the practice at all.
+If you do decide to co-sleep (whether at night or during daytime naps) it is important to follow some basic safety precautions but note, as I said before, I do not recommend the practice at all.

 - Never sleep with your baby if you or anyone else in the bed is on medication.

 - Never co-sleep with your baby on a night that you or anyone else in the bed have had an alcoholic drink or taken any illicit drugs.

 - Always make sure you or anyone else in the bed is aware of the baby‘s presence.